NextSDS Logo

 Immediate Medical Attention

-Seek medical attention if symptoms persist (inhalation) or occur after washing (skin/eye).
-Immediate medical attention is required for hot material eye contact.
-For skin burns, see a physician for removal of adhering material and treatment.
-Seek medical attention if greater than 1/2 liter (pint) is ingested.
+Get medical attention if symptoms persist (inhalation).
+Get medical attention promptly if symptoms occur after washing (skin/eye).
+Get medical attention immediately (hot material in eye).
+Seek medical attention if greater than 1/2 liter (pint) ingested.

 Medical Treatment